Aging Out of Foster Care: Financial Assistance & Resources

 How Foster Parents Can Help Transitioning Foster Care Youth

-Child welfare agencies like Embrace Families are important, but foster parents are vital to help youths transition to adulthood with the safety nets and support networks their peers enjoy.
+Child welfare agencies like Embrace Families are important, but foster parents are vital to helping youths transition to adulthood with the safety nets and support networks their peers enjoy.

 • Train youth to make decisions.
 Youth in foster care often have no say about big decisions that affect their lives.
 Give youth plenty of opportunities to make decisions and learn from the results.